howset/inception/README.md

 #### Configs[^16]
 - The default config file[^13][^14].
 - The config file `nginx.cnf` is __not__ copied to the docker container (overwrite) in `/etc/nginx/nginx.conf` because that is the parent one, and in the last line _virtual hosts configs includes_ points to `/etc/nginx/http.d/*.conf`.
-- The adminer/portainer config file is put in a different directory that will be inspected by the include line in the secure.conf (nginx conf file).
+- ~~The adminer/portainer config file is put in a different directory that will be inspected by the include line in the secure.conf (nginx conf file).~~ now have their own block for each to have it's respective subdomain.

 <details>
 <summary>🗟configs (nginx)</summary>